UDST/bayarea_urbansim/README.md

 In the repository directory type `python run.py`

 ####Estimate Regressions used in the Simulation
-In the repository directory edit `run.py` and set `MODE` to estimation and type `python run.py`
+In the repository directory edit `run.py` and set `MODE` to "estimation" and type `python run.py`

 ####Run a Base Year Simulation
-In the repository directory edit `run.py` and set `MODE` to baseyearsim and type `python run.py`.
-A base year simulation is used to run a few models and make sure everything matches the first year of the control totals and not to add any new buildings.
-This is then used in comparison of the year 2040 to the base year for all future simulations (until the control totals change).
+In the repository directory edit `run.py` and set `MODE` to "baseyearsim" and type `python run.py`.
+A base year simulation is used to run a few models and make sure everything matches the first year of the control totals but not to add any new buildings.
+This is then used in comparison of the year 2040 to the base year for all future simulations (until the control totals change) and this mode is rerun.

 ####Review Outputs from Simulation